+In 2006, my family (Frank, Dominic, and Daphne) and I moved to Tallahassee, Florida, and I set up my first working studio in a shed outside our home — my beloved Tally Mud Shack.
+I gave clay lessons from my studio, volunteered in my children’s art classes and events at Cornerstone Learning Community, and led clay sessions at LeMoyne Arts.
+My home was soon overflowing with pottery to use and to share!
+With the encouragement of family and friends, I opened my online Etsy shop, Ceramic Design by Cherie, in 2007.
 A short stay in Baton Rouge, Louisiana brought our much-loved Hula (the sweetest, happiest Catahoula, 2010-2022) into our lives.
-Then a job opportunity for my husband, poet Frank Giampietro, brought our family to Farmington, Maine in 2011.
-We made our home alongside Flint Woods, where daily adventures on the trails with Hula and my family quickly inspired my life and clay practice.
-I set up my studio in a sunny room of our home looking out to the woods.
-I sought to incorporate the colors and textures I found in the woods — experimenting with my clay surfaces and searching for glaze recipes that would provide me with natural colors.
-I also found inspiration while working at Mainestone Jewelry — a favorite local shop with a wonderful collection of Maine gems, minerals and specimens.
-These nature-made wonders inspired me to create more eye-catching details and naturally-occurring colors in my ceramics.
+A job opportunity for my husband, poet Frank Giampietro, then brought our family to Farmington, Maine in 2011.
+We made our home alongside Flint Woods, where adventures on the trails with Hula and my family quickly inspired my life and clay practice.
+I set up my clay studio in a sunny room of our home looking out towards the woods, and sought to incorporate the colors and textures I found in the woods into my pottery.
+Working at Mainestone Jewelry, a local jewelry store featuring a wonderful collection of Maine gems, minerals and specimens, also inspired me to create more eye-catching details and naturally-occurring colors in my ceramics.

 Teaching Experience